-- 52.1 When enforcing a charge over charged assets, the person doing so (the enforcer) owes a duty to each interested person to take reasonable care of the charged assets which are the subject of the enforcement. - 52.2 An interested person is: - (a) the chargor (where it is in insolvency proceedings, acting through its insolvency officer see part 10); and
+50.1 When enforcing a charge over charged assets, the person doing so (the enforcer) owes a duty to each interested person to take reasonable care of the charged assets which are the subject of the enforcement.

+50.2 An interested person is:

-- (b) any chargee of the charged assets other than the enforcer; and - (c) any person (such as a guarantor) who is liable for all or part of the secured obligations concerned. - 52.3 When selling charged assets, the enforcer owes a duty to each interested person to obtain the best price reasonably obtainable for the charged assets at the time of sale. - 52.4 The enforcer can sell the charged assets when it decides to do so.
-It has no duty to delay a sale even if to delay might increase the sale proceeds. - 52.5 Any claim for breach of these duties by the enforcer must be brought by or on behalf of an interested person for the amount of loss suffered by that person as a result of the breach of duty.
-For this purpose, loss suffered by the chargor includes loss suffered by its creditors (except to the extent that they are themselves interested persons). - 52.6 An enforcer can sell charged assets to a person connected with the chargee or with anyone else with an interest in the charge.
-If it does so, it must have contemporaneous evidence from an independent person qualified to give it that it has obtained the best price reasonably obtainable for the charged assets at the time of sale. - 52.7 An enforcer cannot sell charged assets to the chargee.
-[Should it be permitted to retain the charged asset free of the chargor's equity of redemption subject to protections for the chargor?] - 52.8 Where the charged assets consist of financial collateral, this section is subject to the rules concerning enforcement contained in the legislation concerning financial collateral.
+- (a) the chargor (where it is in insolvency proceedings, acting through its insolvency officer see part 10); and - (b) any chargee of the charged assets other than the enforcer; and - (c) any person (such as a guarantor) who is liable for all or part of the secured obligations concerned. - 50.3 When selling charged assets, the enforcer owes a duty to each interested person to obtain the best price reasonably obtainable for the charged assets at the time of sale. - 50.4 The enforcer can sell the charged assets when it decides to do so.
+It has no duty to accelerate or delay a sale even if to delaydo so might increase the sale proceeds. - 50.5 Any claim for breach of these duties by the enforcer must be brought by or on behalf of an interested person for the amount of loss suffered by that person as a result of the breach of duty.
+For this purpose, loss suffered by the an insolvent chargor includes loss suffered by its creditors (except to the extent that they are themselves interested persons and bring their own claim).

+- 50.6 An enforcer can sell charged assets to a person connected with the chargee or with anyone else with an interest in the charge.
+If it does so, it must have contemporaneous evidence from an independent person qualified to give it that it has obtained the best price reasonably obtainable for the charged assets at the time of sale. - 50.7 Should it should be permitted to retain the charged asset free of the chargor's equity of redemption subject to protections for the chargor? - 50.8 Sharper the charged assets consist of financial collateral, this section is subject to the rules concerning enforcement contained in the legislation concerning financial collateral.
+It is also subject to Part VII of the Companies Act 1989 and to the Financial Markets and Insolvency (Settlement Finality) Regulations 1999.